goschtl/zope/trunk/README.txt

   argument to your setup.py's setup call.
 By doing this, your product will still be packaged as a zipfile and can be distributed as one, but Basket will know that it needs to uncompress the zipfile to a temporary directory at startup to make use of it.
+CMF/Plone products which use CMF versions up to 1.6 (and perhaps beyond) need to be packaged as non-zip-safe because they use libraries that access the filesystem (such as filesystem directory views).

   A Product distribution may include a "Products" namespace package, but it is not required.
 Each package within a Product distribution